 How to Get Skeleton Flower to Bloom

 Be patient with skeleton flower, as it can take up to three years for a young plant to reach flowering maturity.
 Poor flowering on well-established plants is usually traced to inconsistent moisture.
 Skeleton flowers like to be damp, so make sure the soil does not dry out.
 Because tree roots can absorb a lot of ground moisture, a skeleton flower colony planted beneath shade trees may require twice-weekly watering during dry weather.

 Less frequently, a lack of nutrients can cause poor flowering.
 Feeding is usually not an issue for these plants if the soil is very fertile and heavy in organic material, but in more barren soil, a good dose of spring fertilizer may stimulate the plants into producing more flowers.

 How can I use this plant in the landscape?

 Skeleton flower finds its best (perhaps only) use in shady woodland gardens with humusy, sandy soil.
 Because it is so slow-growing, skeleton flower should be planted in groupings and not as an individual specimen.
 The clumps of large, green foliage make an attractive ground cover, but it can take years for a thick colony to form.

 Are there other Diphylleia species I should know about?

-There are two other Diphylleia species but only Diphylleia grayi has the stunning skeleton effect.
+There are two other similar species but only Diphylleia grayi has the stunning skeleton effect.
 But other species do make attractive groundcovers in shady woodland locations.
-American umbrella leaf (Diphylleia cymosa) is a plant native to the southeastern United States and the southern Appalachian mountains.
+American umbrella leaf (Podophyllum cymosa) is a plant native to the southeastern United States and the southern Appalachian mountains.
 Another species native to China and Japan (Diphylleia sinensis) is known for the shiny bronze color of the emerging foliage in the spring.